silas/node-consul/README.md

 <a name="catalog-service-nodes"></a>
 ### consul.catalog.service.nodes(options, callback)

-Lists the nodes in a given service.
+Lists the nodes for a given service.

 Options